 Since 2012, the Public Access Line has received more than two million calls that have resulted in thousands of actionable tips and leads for special agents and intelligence analysts.
-The unit, which is part of the Bureau’s Criminal Justice Information Systems (CJIS) Division in Clarksburg, West Virginia, was established five years ago this month.
+The unit, which is part of the Bureau’s Criminal Justice Information Services (CJIS) Division in Clarksburg, West Virginia, was established five years ago this month.

 Whether it’s a tip on a missing child, a bomb threat, or financial fraud, the access line is responsible for receiving and vetting information from the public, then disseminating it to the field.
-In addition to the Boston Marathon bombing in 2013, the unit has been essential in other major events—like the mass shootings in San Bernardino, California in 2015 and at the Pulse Nightclub in Orlando, Florida in 2016.
+In addition to the Boston Marathon bombing in 2013, the unit has been essential in other major events—like the mass shootings in San Bernardino, California, in 2015 and at the Pulse Nightclub in Orlando, Florida, in 2016.
 For major cases such as these, the FBI uses a dedicated tip line—1-800-CALL-FBI—as a primary means to collect nationwide leads and tips.

 “Over the past five years, we’ve assisted in numerous cases that have led to arrests and the capturing of fugitives,” said Elizabeth Snyder, a supervisory special agent with the Public Access Line unit.
 “The work we do saves time for agents so they can continue to conduct their investigative work.”